 Each order includes 2 “ jumbo” sized budded divisions, grown for us by family-owned West Union Gardens located in western Oregon, a rhubarb nursery since 1988.

 SHIPPING: Orders ship directly from our Oregon grower for spring planting in your climate zone, subject to weather conditions in transit.
 See shipping schedule below.
 Allow 7-10 days in transit.

-Note: Because rhubarb needs cold winters and not-too-hot summers, we do not ship to: Alabama, southern Arizona, southern California, Florida, Georgia, Hawaii, Louisiana, Mississippi, southern New Mexico, South Carolina or Texas.
+Note: Because rhubarb needs cold winters and not-too-hot summers, we do not ship to: Alabama, southern Arizona, southern California, Florida, Georgia, Louisiana, Mississippi, southern New Mexico, South Carolina or Texas.
 If you live in these areas, but are confident you can successfully grow rhubarb, contact us via phone or email.
 We will ship upon your approval.
-Call for shipping charges to Alaska.
+Shipping is via USPS Priority Mail or UPS ground.

-Sorry, we cannot ship live plants to Canada.
+Sorry, we cannot ship rhubarb roots to Hawaii, Alaska or Canada.